rjlynch/ddoc/README.md

   Ddoc.document! self
 end
 ```
+Ddoc will add comments to files noting what arguments methods are called with,
+where they were called from, and what they returned.

 Ddoc.document! defaults to adding documentation to the file it's called in.
 Pass a second parameter to specify a different output file.